Last week I found out that my previously unnamed fear has a name, as well as a subreddit.

 Reading others’ accounts though, I would say I have a fairly mild version.
 When I google image-searched submechanophobia I have to admit the majority of the images were disturbing to me.
 That is to say, when looking at them I could feel… something.
 I guess fear?
 Just a slight rush, like I might panic.
 I don’t though.
 And this has made me realize it’s quite fun to look up such images only to feel this thrill.
 Weird I know, but there it is.

-Added some pictures that freak me out:
+Below are some pictures that give me the heebiejeebies: